Pages

 Topic Pages

 Topic pages have the type attribute set to "topic", or have no type attribute at all.
 Topics contain the bulk of the material in a document.
-A Topic may be a tutorial, a conceptual overview, reference material, or any other type of content.
+A topic may be a tutorial, a conceptual overview, reference material, or any other type of content.
 Mallard does not distinguish between different content types, although tools may introduce special styling based on style hints.
 Topics are distinguished from guides only in that their primary purpose is to convey information, whereas guides serve as navigational aids.

 Processing Expectations

 In on-screen media, a page element is displayed as a single page.
 In this case, page is used in the sense of web page: something which can be read top-to-bottom by scrolling.
-This should not be confused with physical pages — one side of a leaf of paper — or with any fixed-height electronic pages such as those used by word processors and e-books.
+This should not be confused with physical pages—one side of a leaf of paper—or with any fixed-height electronic pages such as those used by word processors and e-books.

 The info child element is not displayed directly, although certain informational elements may be displayed or affect aspects of the page display.
 In particular, the info element may contain link elements which will cause automatic links to be inserted into the displayed output.
-See Dynamic Links for more information.
+See Automatic Links for more information.

 The title of a page is displayed prominently at the top, followed by any child block content, and finally by each child section.
 Note that automatic links, style hints, or other special features may insert material or change the way pages are displayed.